Home/Energy and Power/Oil and Gas/UAE Marine Fuel Market

 Frequently Asked Questions

-The UAE marine fuel market is forecasted to expand from USD 5.6 million in 2026 to USD 6.9 million by 2031, demonstrating a compound annual growth rate (CAGR) of 4.3%.
+The UAE marine fuel market is forecasted to expand from USD 5.6 billion in 2026 to USD 6.9 billion by 2031, demonstrating a compound annual growth rate (CAGR) of 4.3%.
 This growth is driven by its strategic role as a bunkering hub within Middle East shipping corridors and increasing demand from vessel operators aligning with IMO sulfur and GHG limits.

 Regulatory compliance pressure from IMO frameworks is a primary driver, shifting demand towards low-carbon marine fuels as vessel operators seek to avoid penalties and align with international routes.
 The report highlights a rising demand for low-carbon options, supported by national sustainability initiatives advancing low-carbon fuel ecosystems to meet the UAE's Net Zero by 2050 targets.